oceanmodeling/ufs-coastal-app/doc/source/Workflow.rst

    * - Option
      - Description
    * - source
-     - The data source such as ``hrrr`` for High Resolution Rapid Refresh dataset.
+     - The data source.
+Both ``hrrr`` (High Resolution Rapid Refresh, default) and ``gfs`` (Global Forecast System) are supported.
    * - length
-     - Lenght of required data in hours
+     - Lenght of required data in hours.
+Default is 24.
    * - fxx
-     - Forecast lead time
+     - Forecast lead time.
+Default is 0.
    * - subset
      - Option to subset data based on given grid file.
-It could be ``true`` or ``false``.
+Default is ``true``.
+   * - overwrite
+     - Option to overwrite all files.
+Default is ``false``.

 .. note::
    The workflow uses Python Herbie module to retrieve data files and more information can be found in `Herbie documentation <https://herbie.readthedocs.io/en/stable/index.html>`_.
 HRRR Homepage (ESRL) can be found in `GSL webpage <https://rapidrefresh.noaa.gov/hrrr/>`_.